 I submitted my entry online with photographs and was delighted to learn that it had been accepted.

 In 2017 Southbank 13 was shown in Daytona Beach, FL, Lancaster, PA, Paducah, KY and Grand Rapids, MI.
-This year, 2018, it will be shown at venues in Europe.
+This year, 2018, it was shown at venues in Europe.

 The photographs below show some of the monoprinted fabrics and a detail of the quilt.
 In isolation, the printed fabrics can look quite ugly and messy but selective cutting out and the right placement can create a passable representation of the brutalist concrete architecture of the era.